Relintai/pandemonium_engine_docs/tutorials/3d/portals/rooms_and_portals_example.rst

 - Placing these boxes as children or grandchildren of the room nodes explicitly tells the system which room the objects should be in.
 However, we can also create these objects *outside* the rooms.
 Provided they are in the RoomList branch, the system will attempt to automatically place them in the correct room at runtime.
 - On the screenshot, the boxes were places as children of a Spatial I have called ``Freeform`` to keep things tidy.
 - Boxes also have a green SpatialMaterial assigned to them to make them stand out more from the rest of the room.
-- Let's also create an :ref:`OmniLight<class_OmniLight>` so it will be autoplaced in one of the rooms.
+- Let's also create an `OmniLight<class_OmniLight>` so it will be autoplaced in one of the rooms.

 Step 5
 ~~~~~~